Home » RECIPES » OCCASIONS » HALLOWEEN » Halloween Candy Brownies

 Stack of Halloween Candy Brownies with a close up of the melted leftover candy layer.

-Can I make these candy brownies nut-free or gluten-free?
+Can I make these candy brownies allergy safe?

 Thanks for dropping in!
 Be sure to SUBSCRIBE to my weekly newsletter for fun NEW CONTENT and CONVERSATION delivered to your inbox.
 If you love this recipe save it now so you can find it later.
 Thank you for your support!